BAlmeidaS/zettelkasten/Zettelkasten/R sheet - Quick ref.md

 colSums(is.na(df))
 ```

-Get the structure of a dataframe
+Get the *structure* of a dataframe
 ```R
 # str stands for STRUCTURE
 srt(df)
 ```

-Quite often is handy to change categorical variables in factors:
+Quite often is handy to *change categorical variables in factors*:
 ```R
 df$cat_var <- as.factor(df$cat_var)
 ```